UnGuZartex/DingNet/Documentation/UserDocumentation.md

 See [How to setup/load a simulation configuration.](#How-to-setup/load-a-simulation-configuration.)

 Then, two options are available.
 The first is loading in an already existing Pollutionenvironment file.
+The Second is creating your own Pollutionenvironment from scratch.

+### Loading in an already existing Pollutionenvironment file
 This can be done by clicking the open button at the top of the screen.

  ![OpenButton](Images/OpenImage.png)